DavidPesta/JSComponent/README.md

 What is a phtml file?
 A phtml file functions and behaves just like any other ordinary php file.
 However, the phtml file has a unique purpose that the developer is trying to make everyone aware of.
 When a developer labels the extension of their file with phtml instead of php, they are communicating that the file needs to be thought of (conceptually) as an HTML file.
 The developer can't just use a plain old HTML file because the file needs to have functional PHP inside of it.
 In short, a phtml file is an HTML file with the power to run PHP statements inside of it.

-The phtml file's outermost div needs to have a unique CSS class name, and this name needs to be assigned to the "JSComponentClass" property near the beginning of the component's javascript file.
-Be sure to include the period in front of it, which is its CSS class selector.
-The outermost div should contain detailed html structure for various states that might be hidden or shown at different times based on the state functionality of the component.
+The phtml file of a JSComponent needs to have an outermost div with a unique CSS class name, and this name needs to be assigned to the "JSComponentClass" property near the beginning of the component's javascript file.
+That outermost div should be a container that holds detailed html structures for various states that might be hidden or shown at different times based on the state functionality of the component.

 Each html element may have a class that can be referred to (not as a hard rule) and may also be aided by classes that group various component elements that can be selected collectively.
 All of this can be supported by a CSS file (which should be given the same filename) that defines styles and images for the element's classes.
 A class should always be used instead of an id for every element in the phtml file just in case you want multiple instances of the component on the same page.
 It is invalid for two elements on the same page to have the same id.